 Download Submitted Forms.
 Once you submit a form, you may download a PDF of that form to your computer for your records.

-System Generated Emails.
-You will receive periodic email notifications through the grant application process, including when forms are submitted, Board review decisions, and grant report reminders.
-Please add email@example.com to your safe email list.
+System-Generated Emails.
+You will receive periodic email notifications through the grant application process, including submittal confirmations, due date reminders, and grant decisions.
+Please add firstname.lastname@example.org to your safe email list.